willyguggenheim/kubify/CONTRIBUTING.rst

 `make rapid` # to test & optionally version+push

-recommended workflow: click the devcontainer
+recommended workflow:

+*click the devcontainer (green button) in github workspaces/vscode (or your ide of choice)!*

+most efficient on-boarding workflow:

+*simply click the dot "." key on your keyboard in github to start coding!*

 contributing command
 ====================